Providers Close Up

 We are conservative on that stance and we adhere to the guidelines given by the American Society of Reproductive Medicine.
 Multiple pregnancy carries not just a higher risk for the babies (prematurity is the biggest risk and is the most common reason for neonatal morbidity and mortality), but also for the gestational carrier - higher risks of hemorrhage, gestational diabetes, pre-eclampsia, the list goes on.
 So in cases where the standard of care is to transfer a single embryo, we don’t transfer two.

 We also don’t believe that it is possible to truly understand what those risks are and what types of complications can ensue until you are in that situation experiencing it.
-So consenting for a double embryo transfer in these situations is inherently flawed.
+So consenting for a double embryo transfer in these situations is problematic.

 What Is Your Professional Advice for Surrogates Who Wish to Undergo the Cycle Without Using Injectable Medications?